Terry Duguid: Winnipeg South Member of Parliament

 The 2015 federal election again saw Duguid running as the Liberal candidate in Winnipeg South; this time he was elected as the Liberals replaced the Conservative majority government with one of their own, which also included winning six of Winnipeg's other seven House seats.
 After the election Duguid was appointed as parliamentary secretary to the Minister of Families, Children, and Social Development, Jean-Yves Duclos.
 Duguid was then named Parliamentary Secretary for the Status of Women on 28 January 2017, serving under Maryam Monsef.
 He was a member of the Canada-China Legislative Association and served as vice-chair of the group.
 He traveled together with multi-party colleagues of the association for a two-week tour through China in August 2017.
 Duguid was also a member and vice-chair of the Canada-Africa Parliamentary Association.

 Duguid was appointed the government lead for the efforts to clean-up Lake Winnipeg by Catherine McKenna, Minister of Environment and Climate Change, in November 2017.
 He would direct $25.7 million in federal spending which flow through the Lake Winnipeg Basin Program to address toxic algae blooms.
 Duguid has served as the Parliamentary Secretary to the Minister of Environment and Climate Change since 3 December 2021.

 A longtime advocate on clean water issues, Duguid was successful in advocating for the creation of the Canada Water Agency as well as successfully advocating for its headquarters to be established in Winnipeg.

+He was elected chair of the Canadian House of Commons Standing Committee on Natural Resources in the 45th Canadian Parliament in 2025.